-This is a compilation of the Occupational Safety and Health Act 1984 and includes the amendments made by the other written laws referred to in the following table 14.
+This reprint is a compilation as at 24 June 2005 of the Occupational Safety and Health Act 1984 and includes the amendments made by the other written laws referred to in the following table ^{1a}.
 The table also contains information about any reprint.